The RBI Cuts Repo Rate Back-To-Back By 0.25%, Loans Likely To Get Cheaper

-The Reserve Bank of India (RBI), on Thursday, cut the repo rate by 25 basis points or 0.25 percent to 6 percent.
+The RBI cuts repo rate by 25 basis points or 0.25 percent to 6 percent on Thursday.
 This is the second back-to-back rate cut in this calendar year by the six-member Monetary Policy Committee (MPC) of RBI under new Governor Shaktikanta Das.

 Announcing a second consecutive cut in the repo rate in its first bi-monthly monetary policy review of this financial year FY19-20, the MPC kept the policy stance ‘neutral’.
 Four out of the six members of the MPC voted in favor of the decision to reduce policy rate by 25 basis points, while the other two voted to keep the rate unchanged.

 In the last monetary policy review on February 07, RBI had reduced the repo rate by 25 basis points after a gap of 18 months.
 In this calendar year, RBI has cut the repo rate by 50 bps in total.
 In 2018, the central bank had raised rates by 50 bps to 6.5 percent.

 The repo rate now stands at 6 per cent down from 6.25 per cent earlier.
 Repo rate is the key interest rate at which the central bank lends short-term money to commercial banks.
 The rate cut by the central bank in FY19-20 was anticipated by many economists and the experts, amid weak economic growth, benign inflation, and soft global growth.